-Shortness of breath (difficulty breathing during normal activities; you may notice this most when you are doing your normal daily activities or when you lie down flat in bed.
+- Shortness of breath (difficulty breathing during normal activities; you may notice this most when you are doing your normal daily activities or when you lie down flat on the bed.

-Discomfort in your chest; you may feel a pressure or weight in your chest with activity or when going out in cold air.
+- Discomfort in your chest that may make you feel a pressure or weight on your chest with the activity or when going out in cold air.

-Palpitations (this may feel like a rapid heart rhythm, irregular heartbeat, skipped beats, or a flip-flop feeling in your chest.)
+Palpitations, this condition may feel like a rapid heart rhythm, or an irregular heartbeat, or skipped beats, or even turn out to be a flip-flop feeling in your chest.